GriddleGriddle/griddle-docs/pages/docs/customization/_intro.md

 Griddle has been created with customization in mind.
-In older version's of Griddle there was one component that had a ton of props on it to handle customization.
+Previous versions of Griddle were implemented as a single component with numerous props.
-While this worked, it was really not ideal for anyone using the grid to keep track of which props were needed and which could be ignored.
+While this worked, it was not ideal

-Starting in version 1.0, Griddle exists as several different modules that are responsible for different parts of the component.
+Starting in version 1.0, Griddle exists as several separate packages; each of which are responsible for their repsective part of the overall component.
 At a high level, separating the packages into their own areas based on concern is the first step of enabling stronger customization.
 The description of the breakdown is available in the [architecture documentation](/docs/architecture/).